 This second course in the evidence-based practice sequence focuses on the critical analysis of qualitative/quantitative methods in research.
 The purposes of this course is twofold: One, provide training in field methods engaging in research, in particular "Clinical Practice," with emphasis on such research methods as participant-observation, intensive interview, content analysis, and oral history, survey use, among others.
 Two, establish a forum to direct student work and creative energies towards social, justice, environmental, and political issues in occupational therapy practice at large.
 This approach allows the student/scholar to discover "communities," create channels of communication, find ways of continual engagement and project development, and bring knowledge beyond the immediate workings of the community and into the realm of culture.
 The place of these kinds of techniques in social research, as well as the issues raised by them, will be considered.
 Students will participate in a research project using one or more of the methods discussed.
+Students will participate in faculty led group research projects using one or more of the methods discussed.
 Students will further develop d project ideas in regards to methodology and design.